Just what is meant by “tarry” stools, and is texture important as a sign of colon cancer?

 How often have you read that “tarry” stools are serious cause for concern and warrant a prompt visit to a gastroenterologist?

-But just what does “tarry”
+But just what does “tarry”mean in this context?

 He adds, “Until a bowel movement is truly black, there is no need for concern.”